3 Phase Power Formula, P =√3* V * I * pf, While 1 Phase Power Formula, P = V * I * pf,

 - is the power factor (cosine of the phase angle difference between voltage and current).

-3-phase power calculation example
+three phase power calculation

 Example: Suppose you have a three-phase electrical system with the following parameters: